 - Medical appliances and supplies related to the life-limiting illness

-- Medications to manage symptoms and relieve pain; at most, patients are responsible for a $5 copayment.
+- Medications to manage symptoms and relieve pain (Patients may be responsible for a small copayment.)

 - Home health aide and homemaker services

 - Nutritional counseling

 - Grief and loss support for you and your family

 The following services are not covered under Medicare:

 - Treatment for the life-limiting illness that is not for pain control and other symptom management

 - Care given by another health care provider that was not arranged through the hospice program

 - Care given by another health care provider that duplicates care the Medicare-approved hospice provider is required to provide

 In most states, Medicaid (a health insurance program administered by each state that covers lower-income people, the elderly, people with disabilities, and certain people in families with dependent children) covers hospice care services.
 And most private health insurance plans cover hospice care services, although policy benefits differ from insurer to insurer.
 Talk with a hospital social worker, who can help you understand your options.